Rishabh3243/Cloud-Books/README.md

 Hi Everyone,
-Here is an amazing website created by Me ( as Rishabh Bharatabhai Parmar ) and Jagdaish Suthar
+Here is an amazing website created by Me ( as Rishabh Bharatabhai Parmar ) and Jagdish Suthar
 - It is a static website where you can get to read amazing book of science, fiction, business etc.